cloud-66-internal/help.cloud66.com/_skycap/tutorials/using-validation-policies.md

 Skycap allows you to specify validation policies for any of your Formations.
 These are essentially tests that Stencils within a Formation need to pass before they can be rendered and used for deploying to your cluster(s).

+These policies are a powerful tool for enforcing standards and patterns in your application.
+For example policies can ensure that a [standard sidecar container](/skycap/tutorials/adding-and-enforcing-sidecar-containers.html) is deployed with every service, or that third party components (e.g. MySQL) don't automatically upgrade and break your code.

 Validation policies in Skycap are written in [Copper DSL](https://copper.sh/docs/getting-started/), a domain specific language we created to make validating Kubernetes configuration files easier and more reliable. ([Copper](https://copper.sh/) is open-source, so you can use it regardless of whether you use Skycap or not.)

 ## What you’ll need